How do you make and use roasted tomatoes? We use ours as the base for bolognese sauce, soup, and topping for focaccia, pasta and pizza.

 How full should I fill the pan?

-For drier tomatoes, use a single layer of tomatoes with room for air to circulate between the tomatoes.
+To get nice, caramelized, dry tomatoes, use a single layer of tomatoes with room for air to circulate between the tomatoes.
 This will truly roast them and allow for caramelization.
 Here’s a look at the before and after using this method.

 For saucy tomatoes, go ahead and add a couple of layers of tomatoes.
 This will steam the tomatoes and leave more liquid for making saucy things.